 The calendar is now sortable by category and by tag, both at the top of the calendar.
-Click on each event for more details and a map.
 You can use the button at the foot of the calendar to add this calendar to your own (Google, Apple, Timely etc).
 The print button at the top will print the page you’re on.
 Clicking on the main calendar bar (top left) allows you to choose a date to jump to.
 PLEASE NOTE – where an event is marked as ‘ALL DAY’ it may be best to check with the organisers in case they have not submitted a start and/or end time to us …

 The links to external websites within the calendar are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by the ECF of any of the products and services available or opinions expressed on or accuracy of these other websites …

 A National Rapidplay Team Championship open to all!
 Kindly sponsored by Chess & Bridge

 Events taking place across the country including: Edinburgh: 22nd October; London: 29th October; Leeds: 12th November; York 21st January; Birmingham 28th January; February 4th February.

 Leading to a Super-Final next summer to determine the best 20/20 Chess team of four in the UK with cash prizes trophies and medals up for grabs along the way!
 Just £10 per person to participate!

 (Don’t have a team?
 Don’t worry, you can also sign up as an individual and be randomly allocated into a mixed Barbarians side on the day) Recognised by the English Chess Federation [MAP] Flyer

 Contact: Richard Freeman Email: email@example.com [MAP]